-© 2018 State of NSW and the Office of Environment and Heritage
+© 2021 State of NSW and Department of Planning, Industry and Environment

-With the exception of photographs, the State of NSW and the Office of Environment and Heritage (OEH) are pleased to allow this material to be reproduced in whole or in part for educational and non-commercial use, provided the meaning is unchanged and its source, publisher and authorship are acknowledged.
+With the exception of photographs, the State of NSW and Department of Planning, Industry and Environment are pleased to allow this material to be reproduced in whole or in part for educational and non-commercial use, provided the meaning is unchanged and its source, publisher and authorship are acknowledged.
 Specific permission is required for the reproduction of photographs.

-OEH has compiled this publication in good faith, exercising all due care and attention.
+The Department of Planning, Industry and Environment (DPIE) has compiled this report in good faith, exercising all due care and attention.
 No representation is made about the accuracy, completeness or suitability of the information in this publication for any particular purpose.
-OEH shall not be liable for any damage which may occur to any person or organisation taking action or not on the basis of this publication.
+DPIE shall not be liable for any damage which may occur to any person or organisation taking action or not on the basis of this publication.
+Readers should seek appropriate advice when applying the information to their specific needs.

-All content in this publication is owned by OEH and is protected by Crown Copyright.
+All content in this publication is owned by DPIE and is protected by Crown Copyright, unless credited otherwise.
 It is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0), subject to the exemptions contained in the licence.
 The legal code for the licence is available at Creative Commons.

-OEH asserts the right to be attributed as author of the original material in the following manner: © State of New South Wales and Office of Environment and Heritage 2018.
+DPIE asserts the right to be attributed as author of the original material in the following manner: © State of New South Wales and Department of Planning, Industry and Environment 2021.